FrzNo1/FrzNo1.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>30 Morningside Drive</p>
+    <p>New York, New York 10025</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a senior at [Columbia University](https://www.columbia.edu/) majoring in [Computer Engineering](https://compeng.columbia.edu/).
+I am also a Teaching Assistant & Research Assistant at Columbia, and a part-time Software Engineer at [Siemens AG](https://www.siemens.com/).

+At Siemens AG, I contribute to the Digital Industry Software Division(DISW), where I develop, design, and code for [NX](https://plm.sw.siemens.com/en-US/nx/), a leading CAD tool utilized by major companies such as [SpaceX](https://www.spacex.com/) and [Mercedes-Benz](https://www.mbusa.com/).
+My team, the Knowledge Industry Application (KIA) group, is based in California and is known for its excellence in innovation.

+This semester, I am also a Teaching Assistant for [COMS W4118 Operating Systems I](https://www.cs.columbia.edu/~nieh/teaching/w4118/) and a Research Assistant under Professor [Kostis Kaffes](https://www.cs.columbia.edu/~kkaffes/), focusing on GPU scheduling.
+Previously, I worked as a Research Assistant with Professors [Jeffrey Blanchard](https://blanchard.math.grinnell.edu/) and [Charlie Curtsinger](https://curtsinger.cs.grinnell.edu/) at [Grinnell College](https://www.grinnell.edu/).
+For more details on my research, please visit the Research section of my profile.